valsdav/telegram-celery/README.md

 docker-compose up -d --build
 ```

-This will expose the Flask application's endpoints on port `5001` as well as a [Flower](https://github.com/mher/flower) server for monitoring workers on port `5555`
+This will start the Telegram bot, the Celery task manager as well as a [Flower](https://github.com/mher/flower) server for monitoring workers on port `5555`

 To add more workers:
 ```bash